Load Balancer overview

 Features provided by each Load Balancer type and environment are different.

-See VPC for features provided in VPC environment, and Classic for features provided in Classic environment.
+See VPC environment for features provided in the VPC environment, and Classic environment for features provided in the Classic environment.

 VPC environment

-• High-performance load balancing (Network Load Balancer): specialized in decentralizing high-capacity loads, automatically adjusts performance based on the scale of customer's service
+• High-performance load balancing (Network Load Balancer): specialized in high-capacity load balancing, and automatically adjusts performance based on the scale of your service

 • TCP session management (Network Proxy Load Balancer): provides communications with proxy methods that can be used in TCP-based applications

 • SSL authentication and encryption settings (Application Load Balancer and Network Proxy Load Balancer): provides the SSL protocols, including TLSv1/TLSv1.1/TLS1.2.
-You can manage the certificates by connecting with Certificate Manager
+You can manage the certificates by integrating them with Certificate Manager

-• Various server load control methods (Application Load Balancer, Network Proxy Load Balancer): provides 3 server load distribution methods
+• Various server load balancing methods (Application Load Balancer and Network Proxy Load Balancer): provides 3 server load balancing methods

 • Round robin (rounding order)

 • L7 (Application Layer) feature provision (Application Load Balancer): this is a rule supported by Load Balancer.
-It segments client's requests and forward to servers
+It segments client requests and forwards them to servers.

-• Providing Inline mode (Inline Load Balancer): operates in an Inline manner in which network packets must be transferred without tampering, used to ensure the stability of security appliances in SFC
+• Inline mode provision (Inline Load Balancer): operates in an Inline manner in which network packets must be transferred without tampering, and used to ensure the stability of security appliances in SFC

-• Load Balancer monitoring: provides the collected monitoring information by scheduled intervals
+• Load Balancer monitoring: provides the collected monitoring information by scheduled cycle

 Classic environment

-• SSL authentication and encryption settings: you can manage and apply the certificates to Load Balancers by connecting with Certificate Manager
+• SSL authentication and encryption settings: you can manage and apply the certificates to Load Balancers by integrating with Certificate Manager.

-• Load Balancer monitoring: provides the collected monitoring information by scheduled intervals
+• Load Balancer monitoring: provides the collected monitoring information by scheduled cycle

-• Load Balancer management: after creating a Load Balancer, you can change the Connection Idle Time (maintaining the connection with Load Balancer) and Keep-Alive (reusing the existing connection) settings
+• Load Balancer management: after creating a Load Balancer, you can change the Connection Idle Time (connection hold time with Load Balancer) and Keep-Alive (reusing the existing connection) settings.

 • Various server load balancing methods: provides 3 server load balancing methods